-Grow an amazing and abundant garden by planting both transplants and direct seeding your crops.
+Grow an amazing and abundant garden by learning which plants you can transplant and direct sow!

 For years I never really had a “garden system.”
 I have always grown a garden but I didn’t really care if I planted exactly on time or did everything exactly right.

 I just loved having a garden and as long as I had some vegetables planted I was happy.

 But over the years I have perfected certain areas.
 I try to do most everything the “right” way so my garden can be as successful as possible.

 But that doesn’t mean that I don’t fail or that I am not still constantly learning.
 I really believe that gardening takes years to master but you can still have success with no experience which is the great part.

 Something that I have been working on lately is getting my own seeds started early enough so that I can plant transplants on time and then direct seed later on.

 And unfortunately it is tougher than I imagined…